Arash-Afshar/pagoda-tailwindcss/README.md

 ## Introduction

+This a modified version of the [Pagoda](https://github.com/mikestefanello/pagoda) project.
+The main reason for this change is to use tailwindcss instead of bulma and to add extra sample behaviours such as theme change, etc.

 ### Overview

 _Pagoda_ is not a framework but rather a base starter-kit for rapid, easy full-stack web development in Go, aiming to provide much of the functionality you would expect from a complete web framework as well as establishing patterns, procedures and structure for your web application.